 It is important not to use any packaged oatmeal as they contain either sugar or artificial sweeteners.
 One such sweetener called xylitol, which may be found in many products and is toxic to dogs.

 So only use unflavored raw organic oats and not any prepackaged oatmeal.
-Also use only water to cook oatmeal.
-Don’t use milk as the lactose might cause your dog to get an upset stomach.
+Also, use only water to cook oatmeal.
+Don’t use milk as lactose might cause your dog to get an upset stomach.

-Bring to a boil over medium heat and stir.
-Then once it begins boiling turn heat down and let simmer.
+- Bring to a boil over medium heat and stir.
+Then once it begins boiling turn the heat down and let simmer.

-The regular oats takes about 5 or 6 minutes to cook.
+- The regular oats take about 5 or 6 minutes to cook.

-Then turn off heat and let it cool.
+- Then turn off the heat and let it cool.
 You can put this in an airtight bag in the refrigerator.

 Remember, for your dachshund you only want to add maybe a tablespoon in with their dog food.